BSL Launch Recite Me assistive technology myaccountMyAccount login image

 What this means

-The certificate of completion states that the applicant has carried out work in accordance with the building warrant and approved plans.
-The following indicator shows the percentage of completion certificate submissions which the Building Standards service responded to within three working days.
+The certificate of completion states that the applicant has carried out work following the building warrant and approved plans.
+The following indicator shows the percentage of completion certificate submissions that the Building Standards service responded to within ten working days.

-Why this matters This indicator shows how efficiently our Building Standards service administers the completion certificate process which includes inspection of work and acceptance of completion certificates.
+This indicator shows how efficiently our Building Standards service administers the completion certificate process, which includes inspection of work and acceptance of completion certificates.

 South Lanarkshire Council Local Development Plan

-South Lanarkshire Local Development Plan (LDP) is a statutory plan which guides the future use of land in the area within the council’s area.
-During 2023 work started on the preparation of the third version (SLLDP3).
-The first stage involves the preparation of an Evidence Report which will inform the spatial strategy for South Lanarkshire.
-It will be submitted to Scottish Ministers for a Gatecheck following which preparation of the plan itself will begin.
-It is anticipated it will be adopted by the council towards the end of 2027.
+South Lanarkshire Local Development Plan (LDP) is a statutory plan that guides the future use of land in the area within the council’s area.
+During 2023, preparation started on the third version (SLLDP3).
+The first stage involves the preparation of an Evidence Report, which will inform the spatial strategy for South Lanarkshire.
+It will be submitted to Scottish Ministers for a Gatecheck, following which preparation of the plan itself will begin.
+It is anticipated that it will be adopted by the council towards the end of 2027.

-The Evidence report involves firstly the gathering of extensive data and information covering 33 policy themes including the location of new housing and employment; addressing the principles of local living so that everyone has appropriate access to local services and facilities.
-The Local Development Plan will also provide the land use planning context in reaction to wider themes around health and wellbeing; sustainable / active travel and tackling the climate and nature emergencies.
+The Evidence report involves gathering extensive data and information covering 33 policy themes, including the location of new housing and employment, addressing the principles of local living so that everyone has appropriate access to local services and facilities.
+The Local Development Plan will also provide the land use planning context in reaction to wider themes around health and wellbeing, sustainable/active travel and tackling climate and nature emergencies.

-At the same time, engagement will be carried out during 2024 with our partners, local communities and interest groups to understand their needs and aspirations.
-This reflects the key role the planning system has in improving our local communities and tackling disadvantage and promoting equality.
+At the same time, extensive engagement has been carried out with our partners, local communities and interest groups to understand their needs and aspirations.
+This reflects the key role the planning system has in improving our local communities, tackling disadvantage, and promoting equality.

-LDP3 will in essence be a corporate document that will draw together the council’s aims and objectives and the future strategies of council services and our partners in a spatial context.
-We have contributed to other strategies including the Local Transport Strategy and Local Housing Strategy.
+LDP3 will be a corporate document that draws together our aims and objectives and the future strategies of council services and our partners in a spatial context.
+We have contributed to other strategies, including the Local Transport Strategy and Local Housing Strategy.

-The preparation of the first stage evidence report requires extensive collaboration with other council services.
-Most notably this includes working in partnership with the council’s community engagement team to help carry out meaningful engagement with local communities.
-This has already involved carrying out awareness raising with the four Community Planning Partnerships as well as individual community councils and local groups such as Burnhill Action Group, ONE CAN and Lanark Development Trust.
+Preparation of the first-stage evidence report requires extensive collaboration with other council services.
+This includes working in partnership with our community engagement team to help carry out meaningful engagement with local communities.
+This has already involved awareness raising with the four Community Planning Partnerships, individual community councils and local groups such as Burnhill Action Group, ONE CAN and Lanark Development Trust.

 In addition, the Planning Service has engaged closely with representatives of the local Gypsy/Traveler community to better understand what engagement means to them and developing a guide on the planning system.